Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

-The spinal change of measure relies on the next lemma, which deals with random genealogies \emph{with a marked individual} -- note that a marked forest can be viewed as a random variable $(\mathcal{T},v)$ with values in $\mathscr{T}^*:=\mathscr{T}\times \mathcal{N}$.
-Before stating the result, let us recursively build the ``Kesten tree'' (which is technically a forest here) associated with our branching process: \begin{itemize} \item Define $(\mathcal{T}^{*}_0, v_0)$ as the population at time $0$ (so $\mathcal{T}^{*}_0$ is deterministic and equal to the $\mathcal{T}_0$ defined above) with a marked vertex $v_0$, which is chosen at random proportional to $h(x^{v_0})$.
+The spinal change of measure relies on the next lemma, which deals with random genealogies \emph{with a marked individual} -- note that a marked forest can be viewed as a random variable $(\mathcal{T},v)$ with values in $\mathscr{T}^*\coloneqq\mathscr{T}\times \mathcal{N}$.
+Before stating the result, let us recursively build the ``Kesten tree'' (which is technically a forest here) associated with our branching process.
+We emphasize that this construction relies heavily on that done in~\cite{lyons_pemantle_peres_1995} in the scalar setting. \begin{itemize} \item Define $(\mathcal{T}^{*}_0, v_0)$ as the population at generation $0$ (so $\mathcal{T}^{*}_0$ is deterministic and equal to the $\mathcal{T}_0$ defined above) with a marked vertex $v_0$.
+This marked particle is chosen at random such that for all $u\in \mathcal{T}_0$, $\mathbb{P}(v_0=u)$ is proportional to $h_{x^u}$.